saylordotorg/course_bio308/Unit05.md

+---
+layout: default
+title: "BIO308: Marine Biology"
+course_description: "A detailed introduction to the field of Marine Biology, from a survey of the origin of oceans and their movements to details of marine food webs, life cycles, and marine zonation.
+Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems.
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Marine Ecology** <span id="5"></span>
 *The marine environment is not homogeneous.
 Variations in oceanic habitats (i.e.  changes in temperature, depth, and light penetrance)